 The exact cause of BCC is unknown, but environmental and genetic factors are believed to predispose patients to BCC.

-Sunlight, particularly chronic exposure, is the most frequent association with development of BCC; risk correlates with the amount and nature of accumulated exposure, especially during childhood.
+Sunlight, particularly long-term exposure, is the most frequent association with development of BCC; risk correlates with the amount and nature of accumulated exposure, especially during childhood.
 Patient geographic location affects the risk of developing skin cancer.
 A latency period of 20-50 years is typical between the time of ultraviolet (UV) damage and BCC clinical onset.

-Radiation exposure that contributes to BCC development may include tanning booths and UV light therapy.
+Radiation exposure that contributes to BCC development may also include tanning booths and UV light therapy.
 Both short-wavelength UVB radiation (290-320 nm, sunburn rays) and longer wavelength UVA radiation (320-400 nm, tanning rays) contribute to the formation of BCC.
 UVB is believed to play a greater role in the development of BCC than UVA, however, and is the primary agent responsible for most skin cancer.

 UVB and UVC can modify unsaturated chemical bonds of nucleic acids, which may lead to mutations.
 UVC does not penetrate the atmospheric ozone layer.
 The UVA spectrum is absorbed by melanin and, through free-radical transfer, affects cellular deoxyribonucleic acid (DNA).
 Mutations caused by UV radiation typically include cytosine (C) to thymine (T), or CC to TT, translocation.
 This process can cause activation of oncogenes or inactivation of tumor suppressor genes, leading to tumor initiation and progression.